linhlecong/personal_finance_management/README.md

-# personal_finance_management
+# Personal finance management

-Personal finance management
+This application allows you to manage your savings, gold prices, and more.